ThirtySomething/Weatherstation/Common/Readme.md

 # Common

 Here is common used software stuff collected.
-This library will be used from the `device` as well as from the `remotedevice`.
+This library will be used from the `datacollector` as well as from the `remotedevice`.

 ## Details